 - Voids (natural or man-made) and concealed voids

-- Set up is too close to backfilled or excavated area
+- Set up is too close to the backfilled or excavated area

 Setting the concrete boom pump’s outriggers is the most crucial aspect of an operator’s job.
-Manufacturers of these equipments have a huge responsibility at hand as one wrong deviation from the manufacturer’s recommended procedure can lead to serious complications resulting to serious injuries or fatalities among construction workers exposed to the heavy equipment.
+Manufacturers of this equipment have a huge responsibility at hand as one wrong deviation from the manufacturer’s recommended procedure can lead to serious complications resulting in serious injuries or fatalities among construction workers exposed to the heavy equipment.
 Contractors and their operators must always be kept aware of this potential danger.
 When unfolded and extended beyond the outriggers, a concrete boom can easily place the entire operation in jeopardy when procedures are chaotically done.

-It is no wonder why insurers who offer concrete boom insurance policy to their members often, roll-out risks of human error particularly in setting of outriggers and cribbing as well as in training of operators.
-According to safety standards, outriggers must be positioned on levelled soil.
+It is no wonder why insurers who offer concrete boom insurance policy to their members often, roll-out risks of human error particularly in setting outriggers and cribbing as well as in the training of operators.
+According to safety standards, outriggers must be positioned on leveled soil.
 Uneven set-up will only cause undue strain to the outrigger leg.
 Bridging a hole, on one hand, in the cribbing may also make the soil give way.
-Putting the exact number of cribbing support that ensures balance, stability and hold on the ground will help prevent problems from cropping up.
-Cribbing rule: more is always better and the stronger the material used always means the better in terms of hold.
+Putting the exact number of cribbing support that ensures balance, stability, and hold on the ground will help prevent problems from cropping up.
+Cribbing rule: more is always better and the stronger the material used always means the better in terms of the hold.

-Bottom line is: accidents can still happen even with best safe work practices in place.
+The bottom line is: accidents can still happen even with the best safe work practices in place.
 And this is where concrete boom insurance coverage comes in.
 Keep your business on the positive side by not allowing hazards to become accidents.
 Even when you are not on the wrong, one life lost is too many.
 Keep safe!